certbot/certbot/docs/contributing.rst

 Generally it is sufficient to open a pull request and let Github and Travis run integration tests for you, however, if you want to run them locally you need Docker and docker-compose installed and working.
-Fetch and start Boulder, Let's Encrypt's ACME CA, by using:
+Fetch and start Boulder, Let's Encrypt's ACME CA software, by using:

 .. code-block:: shell